Amicus Briefs

 U.S. v.
 Tabb

 AMICUS BRIEF SUMMARY – NCLA filed an amicus brief in U.S. v.
-Zimmian Tabb, urging the U.S. Court of Appeals for the Second Circuit to abandon “Stinson Deference.”
-This judicial deference doctrine requires federal judges to defer to commentary the United States Sentencing Commission (U.S.S.C.) has written interpreting the U.S. Sentencing Guidelines (U.S.S.G.).
+Zimmian Tabb, urging the U.S. Court of Appeals for the Second Circuit to abandon “Stinson Deference,” the judicial deference doctrine requiring federal judges to defer to United States Sentencing Commission (U.S.S.C.) commentary interpreting the U.S. Sentencing Guidelines (U.S.S.G.).

 West Virginia v.
 EPA